Nitrokey/nitrokey-documentation/start/linux/firmware-update.md

 ```

 4. Start the update process.
-For this you need an internet connection.
+For this you need an Internet connection.

 ```
 $ nitropy start update
 ```

-5. You will then be asked to enter the admin PIN of your Nitrokey Start.
+5. You will then be asked to enter the Admin PIN of your Nitrokey Start.
 (Default PIN: 12345678)

 ```
 *** Nitrokey tool for Nitrokey FIDO2 & Nitrokey Start